notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

     These data are generally considered not pertinent to most scenarios, it shouldn't matter to Pepsi that I am a mid 30s male[^7] but it does matter if we are creating simulate populations of people because we need to know that we have a representative sample.
 There has been a recent interest in [Artificial Intelligence’s White Guy Problem](http://www.nytimes.com/2016/06/26/opinion/sunday/artificial-intelligences-white-guy-problem.html) which, in summary, is that the training sets that machine learning algorithms are provided with are biased, and that bakes bias into the resulting classifier.
     Without the demographic information we run the risk of training the simulations on data sets that comprise of the habits and behaviour of an overwhelmingly male, middle class group of academic nerds.
 * #### These data are of benefit to everyone, but how can it be sufficiently anonymised to protect the privacy and safety of the individuals?
+    My initial feeling is that this needs an

 ## Precedents